 Diamonds are timeless, signifying love through generations.
 Natural diamonds are over a billion years old, and both rare and beautiful.
 But in the past years, new technology has enabled the production of high-quality, synthetic diamonds in a lab.
 Suddenly, the world of diamond jewelry is no longer what it was for generations.

-360 Market Reach has worked with DeBeers for many years to understand the evolving diamond market from both a jeweler and a consumer perspective as Millennials and Gen Z enter the diamond jewelry market.
+360 Market Reach (now Leger) has worked with DeBeers for many years to understand the evolving diamond market from both a jeweler and a consumer perspective as Millennials and Gen Z enter the diamond jewelry market.
 But the introduction of lab-created diamonds presented the possibility of changing the diamond jewelry industry at its core.

 We sought to help DeBeers understand:

 - Are lab-created diamonds a fad or a lasting impact?

 - Will lab-created diamonds significantly hurt the entire natural diamond industry?

 - Are lab-created diamonds an answer to ethical and environmental concerns about diamonds?